check-spelling-sandbox/Codeberg-org/TermsOfUse.md

 You are responsible for your own actions.
 Please act responsibly and apply appropriate security measures to protect your own data and account access credentials.

- - You are legally responsible for your edits and contributions on the platform, so for your own protection you should exercise caution and avoid contributing any content that may result in criminal or civil liability under any applicable laws.
+ - You are legally responsible for your edits and contributions on the platform, so for your own protection, you should exercise caution and avoid contributing any content that may result in criminal or civil liability under any applicable laws.
 Although we may not agree with such actions, we warn authors, editors and contributors that authorities may seek to apply other country laws to you, including local laws where you live or where you view or edit content.
  - You are responsible for safeguarding your account credentials and should never disclose them to any third party.
  - You are solely responsible for your use of any third-party websites or resources.
 Although some projects may contain links to third-party websites and resources, we do not endorse and are not responsible or liable for their availability, accuracy, or the related content, products, or services, nor do we have any obligation to monitor such third-party content.